Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Mode identification from TESS and Gaia data

-In summary, we are able to identify the dominant mode degree of \nmc{} \emph{Gaia} \bceph{} pulsators with a probability $p>50\,\%$ based on their TESS light curve, \emph{Gaia} multi-colour amplitude ratios, and the estimated surface rotation rates.
-This represents the largest sample of identified pulsation modes in \bceph{} stars to date and can serve as a prime sample for further and detailed asteroseismic population studies of \bceph{} stars.
-In the following, we present global seismic analyses and modelling of this homogeneously composed sample.
+In summary, we are able to identify the dominant mode degree of \nmc{} \emph{Gaia} \bceph{} pulsators with a probability $p>60\,\%$ based on their TESS light curve, \emph{Gaia} multi-colour amplitude ratios, and the estimated surface rotation rates.
+For five additional stars, the multicolour photometry alone was inconclusive, yet we identified their mode degrees from splittings or a stillstand.
+This sample of \nid{} stars represents the largest sample of identified pulsation modes in \bceph{} stars to date.
+Even if each of these pulsators revealed a limited number of identified pulsation modes compared to the handful of $\beta\,$Cep stars modelled in great detail \citep[as summarised by ][]{Burssens2023}, our results offer a prime sample for further and more detailed asteroseismic population studies of \bceph{} stars.
+Only this type of sample studies can offer suitable input to calibrate stellar evolution theories for galactic massive field stars as a whole.
+In the following, we present our initial global seismic analysis and grid modelling of this unique and homogeneously composed sample.